 - Murder the Hypotenuse: Can do so to Visas in cut content.

-- Mutually Exclusive Party Members: With the Disciple, depends on the Exile's gender.
+- Mutually Exclusive Party Members: With the Disciple, depending on the Exile's gender.
 Though in the official canon, both of them traveled with the canonically-female Exile.

 - No-Holds-Barred Beatdown: Her return to the Telos academy at the end.
 She defeats her sisters and gives Atris a good showing in lightsaber combat, but Atris quickly proves how she got to Master-level by blasting poor Brianna to unconsciousness with Force Lightning.